pitkley/pitkley.dev/content/blog/2024-12-06_aws-cloudfront-cross-account-logging/index.md

 > _**WARNING:**_
 >
-> This guide was written in the context of AWS CloudFront's previous legacy logging feature, rather than the current "Standard logging (v2)" which was introduce on November 20th 2024.
+> This guide was written in the context of AWS CloudFront's previous legacy logging feature, rather than the current "Standard logging (v2)" which was introduced on November 20th 2024.
 > There is a chance that the information in this guide either is not complete for the new version of CloudFront standard logging, or that it performs steps that are no longer necessary.
 >
 > If you follow this guide with CloudFront standard logging v2, please let me know if it worked for you.
-> You can reach out either through the feedback link at the bottom of this post or via email, which you can find at the very bottom of the page.
+> You can reach out either through the feedback link at the bottom of this post or via email, which you can find at the very bottom of this page.

 You can configure AWS CloudFront to send access logs to S3.
 The details on how to do this cross-account though was not trivial for me to identify.